 Teach your children to keep track of their spending.
 Give them a notebook and ask them to write down every single thing they spend their allowance on.
 After a few months, analyze their spending and encourage them to find out where they could have saved money or changed their spending habits.
 This exercise will teach them the necessity of monthly budgeting, which will help them manage money better when they grow up.

 Companies spend billions of dollars every year advertising to children.
 A study found that smartphone apps for children below 5 years of age contained at least one advertisement.
 These ads are designed to emotionally create desires within children to make a purchase.
-It is necessary for parents to teach their children about such ill-effects of advertisements and make them realize that they shouldn’t spend their money irresponsibly just because they got tempted by an ad.
+It is necessary for parents to teach their children about such ill effects of advertisements and make them realize that they shouldn’t spend their money irresponsibly just because they got tempted by an ad.
+This financial education tip will help them throughout their lives.